 The gummy plastic bases are attached by metal, and it’s firmly anchored in place with the help of clasps that are attached to the natural teeth.

-However, there are also fixed partial dentures that are held in place by crowns, which are then cemented into place.
+However, there are also fixed dentures that are held in place by implants.

-These are considered permanent, and you can have a lower partial denture or an upper partial denture of this nature.
+You can have a lower part denture or an upper denture of this nature.

 Moreover, it can be one front tooth denture or one back tooth denture.